MaistoV/BSpenaHPQC/README.md

 #### Nodes and Daemons
 HDFS has master and slave **nodes**, whiche typically forms an HDFS cluster:
 * **NameNode**: master node which manages and mantains the slave nodes, assigning tasks to them.
-Besides, regulates the client’s access to files and executes file system namespace operations like opening, closing, and renaming files and directories [[3]](#3)
+Besides, regulates the client’s access to files and executes file system namespace operations like opening, closing, and renaming files and directories [[3]](#3).
 * **DataNode** : slave node which performs tasks,read/write operations from the file system’s clients and **data blocks** operation (creation, delation and replication).
-Datanodes are arranged in **racks**  and in a cluster there are multiple racks
+Datanodes are arranged in **racks**  and in a cluster there are multiple racks.

-___ <!-- In questo modo le frasi che danno inizio ai due elenchi sono sulla stessa linea -->
+*** <!-- In questo modo le frasi che danno inizio ai due elenchi sono sulla stessa linea -->

 Besides, there are two types of **deamons** (processes running in background on HDFS for data storage) [[3]](#3):
-* **Namenodes**: run on the master node and store metadata (number of data blocks,their locations,numeber of replicas, etc...)
+* **Namenodes**: run on the master node and store metadata (number of data blocks,their locations,numeber of replicas, etc...).
-* **Datanodes**: run on the slave node and store the actual data
+* **Datanodes**: run on the slave node and store the actual data.
 At startup, each Datanode does **handshaking** in order to connect with its corresponding Namenode, during the handshaking there is the verification of namespace ID and software version.
 At the time of mismatch found, DataNode goes down automatically[[2]](#2).

 #### Data Blocks